-1. All numbers specified in this document are in decimal format unless otherwise indicated.
+- 1. All numbers specified in this document are in decimal format unless otherwise indicated.
 A number followed by the letter 'h' indicates hexadecimal format; a number followed by the letter 'b' indicates binary format.

-For example, the values 10, 0Ah, and 1010b are equivalent.

-- 2. Any value not listed in an enumerated list is reserved for future assignment by the DMTF, see section 3 for more information. - 3.
-Most of the enumerated values defined in this specification simply track the like values specified by the DMTF either within the DMTF's MASTER.MIF or CIM classes.
-Enumerated values that are controlled by the DMTF are identified within their respective subsection; additional values for these fields are assigned by the DMTF, see section 3.3 for more information.
+For example, the values 10, 0Ah, and 1010b are equivalent. - Any value not listed in an enumerated list is reserved for future assignment by the DMTF, see section 3 for more information. - 3.
+Most of the enumerated values defined in this specification simply track the like values specified by the DMTF within or CIM classes.
+Enumerated values that are controlled by the DMTF are identified within their respective subsection; additional values for these fields are assigned by the DMTF, see section 3.3 for more information. - 4.
+Code samples use a fixed font in dark red.

-2. Accessing SMBIOS Information
+2 Accessing SMBIOS Information